Ginger Carrot and Orange Immune System Booster Drink

 Transfer the juice directly to glasses or to a jug to store in the fridge.
 Serve as is or over ice.

-Tips for making this carrot orange juice perfectly
+Tips for making this Immune System Booster Drink perfectly

 - Use juicy oranges.
 Some batches of oranges may not be as juicy as others.
 The juicer the oranges the more juice you’ll get.
 If your oranges don’t seem that juicy, you can always add a few more oranges to the recipe.